What is a Gross Lease, a Double Net Lease, and a Triple Net Lease in Commercial Real Estate?

 What is a Double Net Lease (NN)?

-A double net lease stipulates that the tenant is responsible for paying insurance and property taxes on top of the rent charged.
+A double net lease stipulates that the tenant is responsible for paying insurance and property taxes on top of the rent.
 The amount paid for insurance and property tax can be split pro rata in a shared property, like a mall.
 As the tenants are taking on more financial responsibility, they can negotiate for lower rent, as in below:

 It is in the interest of the landlord to have the tenant sign a double net lease so as to limit the financial risks of increasing taxes or insurance costs.
-The insurance and tax money will still be paid through the landlord so as to ensure that it is paid on time and that the right amount is paid.
+The insurance and tax money will still be paid through the landlord to ensure that it is paid on time and that the right amount is paid.

 What is a Triple Net Lease (NNN)?